 “Portal.
 Yes, I believe I am having enough information.”
 The man turned to one wooden wall of the alley.
 “This is to be highly illegal outside a portal ground, but to catch a Drain like you were experiencing in action is more important.
 If I were not friends with those on the Council, I would not even be trying this.”
 Sam nodded along, no idea what the Kirian was saying.
 The majus watched the wall for a moment, then raised a hand, frowning.
 Then he raised both hands.

 As his fear receded, Sam’s curiosity grew.
 That’s not how it happened before.
 “Are the colors going to appear again?” he asked.
 Majus Cyrysi gave him a sharp look and Sam hunched down.

 The majus watched the wall, both hands outstretched, then dropped them.
 “The location is changed too far from your mental picture.”
 He sounded out of breath.
-“As when I was in your position.”
+“As happened when I was experiencing my own Drain.”